-- a) Write the equations of reactions that take place when each metal is burnt in air - b) Name the product that was formed in each case. - c) What are the color changes when the aqueous solutions above are tested with litmus paper?
+- b) Name the product that was formed in each case. - c) What are the color changes when the aqueous solutions above are tested with litmus paper?
 Explain why? - d) Write the equations of reaction between each product in (b) with water

 Alkali metals form oxides when they burn in air or in oxygen.
 The nature of the oxides varies among the elements.
-For example lithium forms normal oxide (Li_2O), sodium forms peroxide (Na_2O_2) and the remaining elements mainly form superoxides (MO_2) with very little amounts of peroxides:
+For example lithium forms normal oxide (Li2O), sodium forms peroxide (Na2O2) and the remaining elements mainly form superoxides (MO2) with very little amounts of peroxides:

-4Li + O_2 \rightarrow 2Li2O (Lithium oxide), normal oxide ion (O2-)
+$4Li + O_2 \rightarrow 2Li_2O$ (Lithium oxide), normal oxide ion (O^{2-})

-$Na + O_2 \rightarrow Na_2O_2$ (Sodium peroxide), peroxide ion (O_2^{-2}) .
+$2Na + O_2 \rightarrow Na_2O_2$ (Sodium peroxide), peroxide ion (O_2^{2-}).